Rain International is a health MLM company that specializes in seed nutrition.

 They’re one of the many nutritional MLMs based in Utah, but these guys do things a little differently.
-They take seed nutrition to the next level for all sorts of health benefits.
-Have I been involved?

 This video explains: